Blue Angels: Air shows

-During their aerobatic demonstration, the six-member team flies F/A-18 Hornets, split into the Diamond formation (Blue Angels 1 through 4) and the Lead and Opposing Solos (Blue Angels 5 and 6).
-Most of the show alternates between maneuvers performed by the Diamond formation and those performed by the Solos.
-The Diamond, in tight formation and usually at lower speeds (400 mph), performs maneuvers such as formation loops, rolls, and transitions from one formation to another.
-The Solos showcase the high performance capabilities of their individual aircraft through the execution of high-speed passes, slow passes, fast rolls, slow rolls, and tight turns.
+During their aerobatic demonstration, the six-member team have flown F/A-18 Hornets, split into the diamond formation (Blue Angels 1 through 4) and the lead and opposing solos (Blue Angels 5 and 6).
+Most of the show alternates between maneuvers performed by the diamond formation and those performed by the solos.
+The diamond, in tight formation and usually at lower speeds (400 mph), performs maneuvers such as formation loops, rolls, and transitions from one formation to another.
+The solos showcase the high-performance capabilities of their individual aircraft through the execution of high-speed passes, slow passes, fast rolls, slow rolls, and tight turns.

-The highest speed flown during an air show is 700 mph (just under Mach 1) while the lowest speed is 126 mph (110 knots) during Section High Alpha with the new Super Hornet (about 115 knots with the old "Legacy" Hornet).
+The highest speed flown during an air show is 700 mph (just under Mach 1), while the lowest speed is 126 mph (110 knots) during Section High Alpha with the new Super Hornet (about 115 knots with the old "Legacy" Hornet).
 Some maneuvers include both solo aircraft performing at once, such as opposing passes (toward each other in what appears to be a collision course) and mirror formations (back-to-back, belly-to-belly, or wingtip-to-wingtip, with one jet flying inverted).
-The Solos join the diamond formation near the end of the show for maneuvers in delta formation.
+The solos join the diamond formation near the end of the show for maneuvers in delta formation.

-The parameters of each show are tailored in accordance with showtime weather conditions: in clear weather the high show is performed; in overcast conditions a low show is performed, and in limited visibility (weather permitting) the flat show is presented.
+The parameters of each show are tailored in accordance with showtime weather conditions; in clear weather, the high show is performed; in overcast conditions, a low show is performed, and in limited visibility (weather permitting) the flat show is presented.
 The high show requires at least an 8000 ft ceiling and visibility of at least 3 nmi from the show's center point.
 The minimum ceilings allowed for low and flat shows are 4,500 feet, and 1,500 feet respectively.